 About 20 years after the Clock Tower was erected in memory of a lost son, the Elfin Oak (every child's delight) was erected here by a member of the Fortescue family, possibly prompted by the earlier memorial.
 We wondered whether perhaps a member of that same family had erected the clock tower.

 Examining the Fortescues we found a perfect candidate: In 1886 Emily Ormsby-Gore married Hugh Fortescue (1854 - 1932) and they had 3 sons, one of whom, Geoffrey Faithful, died aged 9, in 1900.
 On her father-in-law's death in 1905 her husband became the 4th Earl Fortescue and she the Countess Fortescue.
 The Botanical Society and Exchange Club Report for 1929 carries a (rather plant-centric) obituary.
 The evidence for her being the clock tower donor follows.

 Firstly, Kensington Gardens is very closely connected with royalty and Lady Emily, holding the office of Extra Lady of the Bedchamber to Queen Mary, also had royal connections and, from her obituary we know she was interested in gardens.

 In 1909, when the clock tower was erected, Lady Emily and Lord Hugh had both, 4 years previously, lost their fathers.
 And 9 years previously they had lost a 9-year old son.
-The Lord’s father had had 14 children (his wife having died giving birth to the last one in 1866) so it seems likely that he may have “loved little children”.
-We suggest that the Fortescue couple erected the clock tower in memory of their dead son and of the late Lord Fortescue.
+The Lord’s father had had 14 children so it seems likely that he may have 'loved little children'.
+We suggest that this Fortescue couple erected the clock tower in memory of their dead son and of the late Lord Fortescue.

 All speculation, but it hangs together, we hope you agree.
 If you have anything to add, either in support of our theory or opposed to it, please contact us.